jitendrapurohit/urlshortner/README.md

 This is a complete source code for building your own short url.
+Download the zip file and rename the folder to "urlshortner".

 Please follow below steps to execute the project.